alfahami/docker-cheat-sheet/README.md

 c0d3377bf53d748bb3b498f65ab18240342a376d1ff21c4027a1860910d1a737
 ```
 ### Optimizing docker images
-images should be lightweight and hold only what is necessary for them to be run.\
+images should be lightweight and hold only what is necessary for them to be run.<br>
-In the previous image we built, there is a lot of dependancies needed to build the image but not to execute and run it.\
+In the previous image we built, there is a lot of dependancies needed to build the image but not to execute and run it.<br>
 Out of the 6 packages that used to install nginx, only two are necessary for running it.
 We need to add those lines to our Dockerfile in the <code>RUN</code> instruction in order to remove the unecessary packages.
 ```shell